 Piazza di Pietra (stone), the name of the square, refers to the imposing columns of a temple to Emperor Hadrian built in 144 AD by his successor Antoninus Pius.

-The temple was surrounded by a portico; the statue of the emperor was placed inside the cell which was decorated with reliefs portraying personifications of the Roman Empire provinces; this perhaps in recognition of the fact that Emperor Hadrian spent most of his life visiting them.
+The temple was surrounded by a portico which was decorated with large reliefs portraying personifications of the Roman Empire Provinces; this perhaps in recognition of the fact that Emperor Hadrian spent most of his life visiting them.
 Today the building belongs to the Roman Chamber of Commerce and the hall inside the ancient cell (it opens in another window) is used for conferences and small exhibitions.

 The palace was designed by Onorio Longhi at the beginning of the XVIIth century.
 The name of the owners, the Ferrini family, is written in the elegant loggia while the inscription over the portal "IOSEPH CINI" refers to Count Giuseppe Cini who owned the palace in the XIXth century.

 A much older inn (still active) is located in Piazza della Rotonda (not far away).
 It was quoted in his poems by Ludovico Ariosto who spent two months there in 1513.
-At the time it was called Locanda del Montone (Ram's Inn), but later on the name was changed into Albergo del Sole (Sole=Sun) (click here to learn more about the historical shops of Rome).
+At the time it was called Locanda del Montone (Ram's Inn), but later on the name was changed into Albergo del Sole (Sun) (click here to learn more about the historical shops of Rome).
 The Renaissance part of the building is that on the right where the windows leave an empty space which was painted.